Impaired asset: Incurred loss model

-Expected Loss Model
+Expected loss model

 Estimates of future cash flows used to determine the present value of an investment are made on a continuous basis and do not rely on a triggering event to occur.
 Even though there may be no objective evidence that an impairment loss has been incurred, revised cash flow projections may indicate changes in credit risk.
 These revised expected cash flows are discounted at the same effective interest rate used when the instrument was first acquired, therefore retaining a cost-based measurement.
 Calculating the impairment cost is the same as under the Incurred Loss Model.

 For example, assume a company has an investment in Company A bonds with a carrying amount of $37,500.
 If their market value falls to $33,000, an impairment loss of $4,500 is indicated and the impairment cost calculated as follows:

 This is recorded as a loss of $4,500 in the income statement.
 Using the 'T' account system, there will be a debit in the Loss on Impairment account and a credit in the Investment account.
 This will mean the double-entry bookkeeping principle is satisfied.